Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 The message resource files included in the initial solution template created by the Xomega.Net extension for Visual Studio will already have this T4 generator enabled.
 :::

-If you need to add this T4 generator for your resource file, first make sure you download the [Messsages.t4](https://github.com/Xomega-Net/XomegaFramework/blob/master/src/T4/Messages.t4) template file, and add it to a folder in your solution, e.g. *T4*.
+If you need to add this T4 generator for your resource file, first make sure you download the [Messages.t4](https://github.com/Xomega-Net/XomegaFramework/blob/master/src/T4/Messages.t4) template file and add it to a folder in your solution, e.g. *T4*.
 Then, for each resource file with messages, you should create a text template file in your project that includes that template, as follows.

 ```xml title="Messages.tt"
 <#@ include file="../T4/Messages.t4" #>